General Classification of Economic Activities (NOGA), Switzerland

-The General Classification of Economic Activities (NOGA) classification system in Switzerland is a framework used to categorize the economic activities of businesses and organizations.
-It is based on the NACE classification used across EU countries, but with adaptations for the Swiss economic context.
-NOGA is a hierarchical five-level system ranging from broad sections at the highest level to more specific activities at the lowest level.
-Upon registration in the Business and Enterprise Register (BER) in Switzerland, each business or enterprise is assigned a NOGA code.
+Nomenclature Générale des Activités Économiques (NOGA) known in English as the General Classification of Economic Activities, is a classification framework used to categorize the economic activities of businesses and organizations in Switzerland.
+Maintained by the Federal Statistical Office (FSO), it is based on the NACE, but with adaptations for the Swiss economic context.
+NOGA is a hierarchical five-level system ranging from Sections at the broadest level to NOGA Types at the finest level.

-The current version of NOGA is structured hierarchically into four levels of aggregation, as follows:
+NOGA 2008 is structured hierarchically into four levels of aggregation, as follows:

-• Divisions: There are 88 divisions represented by two-digit codes.
-This second level of the NOGA also mirrors the ISIC.
+• Divisions: 88 divisions represented by two-digit codes.

-• Groups: There are 272 groups represented by three-digit codes and aligned with the European Union's NACE.
+• Groups: 272 groups represented by three-digit codes.

-• Class: There are 615 classes represented by four-digit codes, also aligned with the European Union's NACE.
+• Class: 615 classes represented by four-digit codes.

-• Types: There are 794 types represented by six-digit codes.
-This is the finest classification level.
-While NOGA is compatible with NACE up to the class level, the 794 types are specific to the Swiss business and economic context.
+• Types: 794 types represented by six-digit codes.
+This is the most detailed classification level in NOGA 2008.
+While NOGA 2008 is aligned with NACE Rev. 2 up to the class level, the 794 types are specific to the Swiss business and economic context.

 The table below gives a breakdown of each of the 21 sections in NOGA.
-As in most other classification systems, the manufacturing division has the highest number of finely defined industries (267), i.e "types", followed by "wholesale and retail trade; repair of motor vehicles and motorcycles" (135) and "agriculture, forestry and fishing" (40).
+As in most other classification systems, the manufacturing division has the highest number of finely defined industries (267), followed by "Wholesale and retail trade; repair of motor vehicles and motorcycles" (135) and "Agriculture, forestry and fishing" (40).

 Section